njanma/validata/README.md

     }
 }
 ```
-Without `ifPresent` it won't be compile, because the field age is can be nullable.
+Without `ifPresent` it won't be compile, because the field age can be nullable.

 #### Checked by
 ```kotlin